LDGerrits/BitZone/docs/intro.md

 ## Core Features

-**Best-In-Class Performance**: Process thousands of spatial queries per second with negligible FPS impact.
+- **Fast Spatial Queries**: Process thousands of spatial queries per second with negligible FPS impact.

-**Smart Scheduler**: Autmomatically divides workload equally across frames for a flat, predictable performance profile.
-Set a hard time limit (e.g., 1ms) to ensure that QuickZone never causes frame drops.

-**Entity-Centric**: Costs are based on the number of tracked entities and not the number of zones.

-**Group-Observer Topology**: Decouple your game logic from spatial instances.
-You are able to bind behaviors to categories of entities instead of individual parts.

-**Track Anything**: Track BaseParts, Models, Attachments, Bones, Cameras, or even Lua tables.
+- **Track Anything**: Track BaseParts, Models, Attachments, Bones, Cameras, or even pure Lua tables.
+If it has a position, QuickZone can track it.

+- **Shape Support**: Supports mathematical containment for Blocks, Balls, Cylinders, and Wedges without relying on physics collision meshes.

+- **Decoupled Logic**: Decouple game logic from spatial instances.
+Bind behaviors to categories of entities (Players, NPCs, Projectiles) for a clean, scalable architecture.

+- **Budgeted Scheduler**: Remove lag spikes by setting a hard frame budget (e.g., 1ms).
+Workload is smeared across frames to ensure a flat, predictable performance profile.

+- **Zero-Allocation Runtime**: Engineered with Data-Oriented Design to minimize GC pressure.
+By using contiguous arrays and object pooling, QuickZone avoids memory-related stutters.

 ## Benchmarks